chronicironic/Eleos/README.md

 # Eleos
-Personal assistant program built with an Angular frontend and Python backend
+Personal assistant program built with an Angular frontend and Node backend